armeliab/ontology-api/README.md

 Ontology Explorer

 ## Description
 Ontology Explorer is a Python-based command-line tool designed to interact with the Ontology Lookup Service API provided by EBI.
-The tool fetches detailed information about a specified ontology based on its ID and displays it in either human-readable or machine-readable format.
+The tool fetches detailed information about a specified ontology based on its ID and displays it in either human-readable or machine-readable format (json format).

 ### Usage